 The comments by Price are very disappointing for many in the recovery community.
 When medication-assisted treatment is provided including medications, counseling and social support services, it is safe and effective.
 The danger lies in overuse and misuse without therapy as its companion.

 O’Neill says the effects and outcomes of drugs like methadone, naltrexone, vivitrol, suboxone and buprenorphine are similar.
-Addiction Campuses prescribes all except methadone because it falls in a different Drug Enforcement Agency class.
+Vertava Health prescribes all except methadone because it falls in a different Drug Enforcement Agency class.

 “His comments add to the stigma and take us back years in what we have learned about brain science and effective treatments,” says O’Neill.
 “It is important that insurance companies and Medicaid cover MAT.”